Updated February 5, 2026

 Image from TurboTax 2016

-30 seconds, 60 seconds, and 2 minutes are useful benchmarks, then, but they won’t fit the needs of every app.
+30 seconds, 60 seconds, and two minutes are useful benchmarks, but they won’t fit every app's needs.
 Onboarding tailored to users’ goals is the true objective, no matter how long or short it takes.

-App users want entertainment and enjoyment, and gamification can help as early as onboarding.
+App users want entertainment and enjoyment, and gamification can help from the very start, during onboarding.

 The most common reason why respondents downloaded an app, at 44%, was “for fun.”